Have you ever heard of Kecak, the famous fire and trance dance on the island of Bali – and did you know that it was a German invention?

 Wayan Limbak

 In the 1930s Walter Spies met Wayan Limbak.
-At that time in his 30s, Limbak was a great and extremely expressive dancer and inspired with his way of moving and themes the creation of Kecak.
+At that time in his 30s, Limbak was a great and extremely expressive dancer and inspired by his way of moving and themes the creation of Kecak.

 Sadly, it is basically impossible to find further details about his life or work.